How To Pick The Perfect Paint Color

 You can see in the pictures above that the same color looks different depending on the lighting.
 The left side looks like more brown while the right side looks more gray.

-The picture below is a perfect example.
+The picture above is a perfect example.
 The color of the main room with the fireplace is the same color as the room off to the right, but they look like different colors.
 The main room has a huge bay window, letting in a lot of natural light.
 Ultimately, the time of day matters greatly when assessing colors.

 The underlying colors will change in different lighting.
 I would advise not to ask a paint associate what pigment colors are used to tint a specific color because knowing that information will not help you determine the undertones or help you in any way.
 One color can have 20+ formulations.